 Subscribe to our mailing list and stay informed

-I am writing to express my opposition to the proposed 5% increase in Berkeley’s sales tax.
+The Mayor and City Council want you to approve a 5% increase in Berkeley’s sales tax.
 Sales taxes are inherently regressive, placing a disproportionate burden on those least able to afford it—particularly low-income residents.

 At a time when many households are already reeling from high gas prices, rising food and healthcare costs, and persistent inflation, increasing the cost of everyday purchases will only deepen financial strain.
 For families already making difficult trade-offs, this proposal risks exacerbating inequities in our community.
 Further, sales taxes hurt small business by reducing consumer spending.

-A sales tax should not be used to close a budget deficit.
+The new sales tax should will not close a budget deficit.
 Relying on a regressive funding mechanism undermines Berkeley’s long-standing commitment to equity and fairness.
-I urge you to pursue more progressive and sustainable solutions that do not disproportionately impact those who are already struggling.
+I urge you vote no.

 Thank you for your consideration.